GPT-3: Background

-According to The Economist, improved algorithms, powerful computers, and an increase in digitized data have fueled a revolution in machine learning, with new techniques in the 2010s resulting in "rapid improvements in tasks" including manipulating language.
+According to The Economist, improved algorithms, more powerful computers, and a recent increase in the amount of digitized material have fueled a revolution in machine learning.
+New techniques in the 2010s resulted in "rapid improvements in tasks", including manipulating language.

 Software models are trained to learn by using thousands or millions of examples in a "structure ... loosely based on the neural architecture of the brain".
-One architecture used in natural language processing (NLP) is a neural network based on a deep learning model that was first introduced in 2017—the transformer.
-GPT-n models are transformer-based deep learning neural network architectures.
+One architecture used in natural language processing (NLP) is a neural network based on a deep learning model that was introduced in 2017—the transformer architecture.
 There are a number of NLP systems capable of processing, mining, organizing, connecting and contrasting textual input, as well as correctly answering questions.

-On June 11, 2018, OpenAI researchers and engineers posted their original paper on generative models—language models—artificial intelligence systems—that could be pre-trained with an enormous and diverse corpus of text via datasets, in a process they called generative pre-training (GP).
-The authors described how language understanding performances in natural language processing (NLP) were improved in GPT-n through a process of "generative pre-training of a language model on a diverse corpus of unlabeled text, followed by discriminative fine-tuning on each specific task."
-This eliminated the need for human supervision and for time-intensive hand-labeling.
+On June 11, 2018, OpenAI researchers and engineers published a paper introducing the first generative pre-trained transformer (GPT)—a type of generative large language model that is pre-trained with an enormous and diverse text corpus in datasets, followed by discriminative fine-tuning to focus on a specific task.
+GPT models are transformer-based deep-learning neural network architectures.
+Previously, the best-performing neural NLP models commonly employed supervised learning from large amounts of manually-labeled data, which made it prohibitively expensive and time-consuming to train extremely large language models.
+The first GPT model was known as "GPT-1," and it was followed by "GPT-2" in February 2019.
+Created as a direct scale-up of its predecessor, GPT-2 had both its parameter count and dataset size increased by a factor of 10.
+It had 1.5 billion parameters, and was trained on a dataset of 8 million web pages.

-In February 2020, Microsoft introduced its Turing Natural Language Generation (T-NLG), which was claimed to be the "largest language model ever published at 17 billion parameters."
-It performed better than any other language model at a variety of tasks which included summarizing texts and answering questions.
+In February 2020, Microsoft introduced its Turing Natural Language Generation (T-NLG), which they claimed was "largest language model ever published at 17 billion parameters."
+It performed better than any other language model at a variety of tasks, including summarizing texts and answering questions.